-I’ve been serving this recipe for cedar planked brie to guests for over ten years now.
-It’s one of those appetizers you throw down in the middle of the table and watch your guests devour.
+Cedar planked brie is one of those appetizers you throw down in the middle of the table and watch your guests devour at a summer barbecue.
 And why wouldn’t they?
 It has melted cheese, roasted garlic, balsamic vinegar and roasted red pepper.
-Hello?
-Its a freakin’ flavour explosion.
+It’s a flavour explosion.

 Warning: I will not be held accountable for the addictive nature of this appetizer.
 Remember, not only is it BBQ season, but it’s swimsuit season.
 Enjoy in moderation.